Are Vapor Barriers Required or Recommended?

 - House wrap

-Note that impermeable materials are not always desirable, as there are situations in which a wall needs permeable materials in order to properly breathe and rid itself of excess moisture.
+Impermeable materials are not always desirable, as in some situations a wall needs permeable materials in order to properly breathe and rid itself of excess moisture.
 Most experts advise against sealing a wall on both sides, as this is a prescription for trapping moisture and fostering the inherent problems it creates.